-OISE has 17 centres and institutes that facilitate interdisciplinary collaborative research, teaching and outreach activities26.
+OISE has 17 centres and institutes that facilitate interdisciplinary collaborative research, teaching and outreach activities.
 The centres support faculty, students and research staff from different departments or with different disciplinary specializations to collaborate on research in a unified substantive field or problem area.
 Centres also play an important role in the provision of research opportunities for graduate students.
-Two of OISE's Centres support collaborative specializations27.
-Through public events, centres disseminate research and promote OISE's scholarship and programs.
-Below is the list of all of OISE's research centres and institutes.
+Two of OISE's Centres support collaborative

-26 OISE's research centres fit within the University's formal system of extra-departmental units or EDUs, as described in the U of T Guidelines for Extra-Departmental Units.
+&lt;sup>23 OISE's research centres fit within the University's formal system of extra-departmental units or EDUs, as described in the U of T Guidelines for Extra-Departmental Units.
 There are four types of EDUs at the University, distinguished according to their ability to appoint faculty and/or offer programs.
 Most of OISE's research centres are EDU Cs, which do not offer programs or appoint faculty.